tkanjanarux/Example-Student-Repository/Course-01-Communicating-Effectively-For-Success/Section-01-Getting-Started-And-Assessment/General-Communication-Skills-Assessment/email.md

 # Email or Letter written to [ Establishment ]

-Copy the contents of your General Communication Skills Assessment assignment here.
+Paste the contents of your *General Communication Skills Assessment* assignment here.